tq-systems/meta-tq/doc/README.TQMa8XxS.md

 ## Version information for software components

-See [here](./README.SoftwareVersions.md) for the software base versions.

 ### SCFW:

-* version: tq-TQMa8.NXP-v1.6.0.B4894.0031
+* version: tq-TQMa8.NXP-v1.6.0.B4894.0032

+### Other components

+See [here](./README.SoftwareVersions.md) for the software base versions of atf, bootloader and linux kernel.

 ## Supported machine configurations: